ContextMapper/contextmapper.github.io/_docs/tutorials/event-storming.md

 influence the model structurally).
 However, you can capture them as comments, although it might make more sense to capture them in the issue tracking tool or Kanban board of the project straight away.

-The Lakeside Mutual Event Storming output above contains two issues (the two red cards) <!-- add this pointer to the card above too? --> for which we created the following comment in our CML model:
+The Lakeside Mutual Event Storming output above contains two issues ([the two red cards in the Event Storming above](#example-lakeside-mutual)) for which we created the following comment in our CML model:

 ```text
 /**